 I know Liberty Healthshare does take people with pre-existing health conditions – they accept about 97% of them.
 These types of conditions may be handled in a few different ways.
 The condition may be phased in.
 If that's the case, members do not share costs for that condition during the first year.
 Then during years two and three of membership, members share up to $50,000 of eligible expenses to treat that condition.
 However, some pre-existing conditions might never be shareable.
 You can always just call an ask.

 Yes!
 They have programs for the entire family.
 Your family can participate in a very comprehensive option for under $500 a month, which is a maximum.
 There is a range of options less expensive than that depending on how much you want shared.

-For us, our children tend to go to the doctor more frequently, so we have a health insurance plan for them, and we use a medical cost-sharing ministry since we go to the doctor less frequently.
+For me, my children tend to go to the doctor more frequently, so they have a health insurance plan for them, and we use a medical cost-sharing ministry since we go to the doctor less frequently.
 But there are options that do include wellness visits.

 All four of the above medical cost sharing ministries are very similar, but there are some differences among them.
 The largest differences are in their acceptance guidelines, if they process medical bills electronically or not, and if they allow cost sharing of alternative or natural treatments.

 Beyond that, I found this FAQ extremely helpful.
 It had a very informative and clear answer for every question I could even think of asking.

 If you are looking for an affordable way to handle your medical expenses, a health sharing ministry could be just what you need.